 In 2007 the original members were gone from the GLRC of Cedar Rapids and the group had faded out.
 Cedar Rapids Gay Pride was in jeopardy with no one at the helm of the board.
 A Cedar Valley Pride volunteer moved to Cedar Rapids, called for a new board and recruited new members.
 It was under this board that the sole mission of the GLRC became Gay Pride Day and the name was briefly changed to CR UNITY.

 In 2010 Hamburger Mary’s closed and all remaining resources gathered by the original members were dispersed or lost.
 The name was changed back to GLRC of Cedar Rapids DBA as CRPrideFest under the current board.
 The 501c3 was reinstated in 2014.

 The traditional space for Pride Day has been Green Square Park in downtown Cedar Rapids.
 In 2014, the park began undergoing a makeover, leading the current board to find another venue.
 The insurance and cost for many places in Cedar Rapids were more than the budget would allow.
 The owner of Belle’s Basix stepped up and offered the bar parking lot, giving the CRPrideFest a free venue while the owner absorbed much of the expenses for insurance, bathrooms, garbage and more.
 In 2015 and 2016 Gay Pride Day would again be celebrated in the parking lot to give the group time to utilize its newly reissued 501c3, to raise more funds, find a new venue and expand visibility in the community.

 In 2017 a new board elected a new venue and date which has transferred into 2018.
-CRPrideFest is now held the first week of July at NewBo City Market in downtown Cedar Rapids.
+Now in 2019, we have a larger dedicated Board of Directions than ever.
+CRPrideFest is held the first week of July at NewBo City Market in downtown Cedar Rapids.